Skip to main content Skip to footer

 Prioritize, categorize, and fund projects

-A thorough scoring and categorization process can come in handy for this because it also helps you see how much work could be done down the line.
+A thorough scoring and categorization process can be helpful for this, as it helps you see how much work could be done down the line.

 Thoroughly review and manage your portfolio

-A first-rate evaluation and prioritization process won’t help if your portfolio isn’t actively managed after creating the approved project list.
+A first-rate evaluation and prioritization process won’t help if your portfolio isn’t actively managed once the approved project list is created.

 At a minimum, portfolio managers should be monitoring asset performance at a quarterly level but to truly excel, this should occur more frequently.

-During the review process, portfolio managers and stakeholders will often meet to discuss which initiatives require and are worthy of additional funding, which ones to pause, and which to stop altogether.
+During the review process, portfolio managers and stakeholders often meet to discuss which initiatives require additional funding, are worthy of additional funding, should be paused, or should be stopped altogether.

 What are common challenges in portfolio management?

 Portfolio management is highly effective, but it requires serious commitment.
-Here are 5 major challenges.
+Here are five major challenges.

 1. Having a cohesive relationship between managers & stakeholders

-Both the portfolio management team and stakeholders have unique motivations and priorities that need to work in tangent.
+Both the portfolio management team and stakeholders have unique motivations and priorities that need to work in tandem.
 Managing the engagement between the two isn’t always smooth sailing, as investment decisions are scrutinized.

-It takes dedication from the bottom to the top and as much transparency as possible to keep projects on course and relationships intact.
+It takes dedication from the bottom up and as much transparency as possible to keep projects on course and relationships intact.

 2. Time & resource management